 Another problem is student motivation.
 Many commentators stress the low level of motivation and the limited study input of many students.

 According to Arum and Roksa again, the majority of students come to university with no particular interest in their programmes and no sense of how these might prepare them for future careers.

-In Sweden the numbers are similar.
-Only 32% of of students devoted more than 30 hours a week to their studies (time in class and self-study combined).
+In Sweden, the numbers are similar.
+Only 32% of students devoted more than 30 hours a week to their studies (time in class and self-study combined).
 Other studies give a similar picture.